Treadmill Pace Chart: Treadmill Training Guide

-If you’re new to treadmill running, it can be tricky knowing treadmill speeds.
-Knowing what speed to set, when to vary your speed and how to keep yourself safe on the treadmill are all important things to consider when jumping on, especially if you are a novice treadmill runner!
+Knowing what speed to set, when to vary your speed, and how to keep yourself safe on the treadmill are all important things to consider when jumping on, especially if you are a novice treadmill runner!

 Tips for Treadmill Running

-If you are hoping to replicate running outside, you should put your treadmill on an incline.
+6. If you are hoping to replicate running outside, you should put your treadmill on an incline.
 Since the belt moves to assist you in moving along, you need at least some incline.
-Also, indoor running lacks hills, wind and the elements.
+Also, indoor running lacks hills, wind, and the elements.
 For this reason, you need incline to compensate.

-It is also a good practice not to get off or on the treadmill when it is running.
-My personal practice if I need to jump off quickly is to put my feet on the side rails, which are stationary.
+9. Don’t get off or on the treadmill when running.
+If I need to jump off quickly, my practice is to put my feet on the stationary side rails.
 This enables me to stop the track from moving before getting off.

 Vary Your Treadmill Workout